 For four decades beginning in the 1950s, my aunt and uncle ran a motel on Lake Buchanan, where I spent many childhood holidays and summers fishing and swimming.
 In high school, I learned to scuba dive in Lake Travis, and later camped with college friends at Inks Lake State Park and at Black Rock Park on Buchanan.
 When I moved to Austin, I swam and picnicked at City Park on Lake Austin.
 And shortly after marrying, my husband and I purchased a Hobie Cat and spent countless weekends sailing from Windy Point on Lake Travis.
 When kids arrived, we traded the catamaran for a more stable fishing boat, which proved adequate for teaching them to water ski.

 These six lakes were created by the Lower Colorado River Authority between the 1930s and 1950s to supply water and electricity and minimize the effects of flooding on the Colorado River—projects made possible thanks to supporters like Lyndon Johnson.
 Obviously also a recreational draw, each boasts a distinctive personality and variety of activities.
+On these pages, we only hit the lakes’ highpoints, but you won’t want to stop there.

 Water levels in the individual Highland Lakes vary according to rainfall and demand for water.
 Low levels may curtail some activities—check with your destination or the Lower Colorado River Authority (800/776-5272) for current levels.
 For details on LCRA parks, go to the parks’ Web site.
 For Highland Lakes information, go to the visitor and tourist guide.
 Check with local chambers of commerce and CVBs for more details.
 Following is information for sites mentioned in the printe edition of this story.